coolriots/GitHub-training/README.md

 **Note📝:** *This repo is soley for training and on-baording new members.*

 **What you can do with this repo?**
-- You may clone this repo,
+- You may clone this repo
-- add your files for practise
+- add your files for practise (Delete are you are practising)
 - but do not delete files that you have not created